 In some countries, particularly the Middle East and Africa, homosexuality, homosexual relations and/or issues of gender are illegal and can be subject to severe penalties.
 Likewise, in many countries, consensual same-sex sexual activity, public gatherings or dissemination of pro-gender and sexual diversity material may be illegal.

-With this in mind, it is essential to stress to clients that a successful trip is one in which travellers keep a low profile and don’t attract any attention.
-Remind clients that all travellers are subject to the laws of the country in which they travel, regardless of how they personally feel about them – it is better to not hold hands or conduct public displays of affection if it means avoiding jail time or worse.
+With this in mind, it is essential to stress to clients that a successful trip is one in which travelers keep a low profile and don’t attract any attention.
+Remind clients that all travelers are subject to the laws of the country in which they travel, regardless of how they personally feel about them – it is better to not hold hands or conduct public displays of affection if it means avoiding jail time or worse.

-The challenges of ensuring the safety of disabled travellers will more than likely change by trip and by job, so it’s important to remain flexible and to research the threats in advance of travel so that the necessary mitigations can be made.
+The challenges of ensuring the safety of disabled travelers will more than likely change by trip and by job, so it’s important to remain flexible and to research the threats in advance of travel so that the necessary mitigations can be made.

 The challenges faced by vulnerable travellers can make your job more challenging, but this also means that it can be more rewarding too.
-These clients may be more susceptible to risk than other groups of travellers, but this doesn’t mean that there isn’t a common thread at the heart of the risk mitigation plans you’ll need to put in place.
+These clients may be more susceptible to risk than other groups of travelers, but this doesn’t mean that there isn’t a common thread at the heart of the risk mitigation plans you’ll need to put in place.
 Education and expectation management are key.

 By: Brandon Thompson

 Drum Cussac is a global security consultancy responsible for ensuring the safety of more than 15 million people.
 We provide 24/7 global expertise via in-house professional intelligence operators and analysts, cutting edge risk management technology and a comprehensive worldwide network.